trifork/fmk-schemas/README.md

 This project holds all xml schemas used in the FMK-backend, and can build wsdl's and publish them to internal nexus.

 Please note:
-From FMK 1.6.0 it has been rewritten to use maven, whereas the older versions used ant.
-Only the 1.6.0 wsdl and zip-files can be built using this project.
-If you need to build 1.4.x version, you will have to switch to a branch where the ant-files for 1.4.x are still included.
+From FMK 1.6.0 it has been rewritten to use maven, whereas the older versions uses ant.
+Use mvn to build 1.6.0 wsdl and zip-files.
+Use ant to build all 1.4.x wsdl and zip-files.
+See bottom of README.md for more information.

 ## Project structure
 The project is made up for several maven modules.
 They are executed in the following order: